jiajiey/marlin_ender3_laser/README.md

 1. Based on Marlin bugfix 2.0.x
 2. For Ender3 Pro with CREALITY v422 and "C" motordrive (same as A4988 in terms of the firmware)
 3. changes made according to https://github.com/MarlinFirmware/Marlin/issues/20638
+4. The code and hardwarelayout for the PWM conversion board (FAN 24V to Laser 5V) is in the folder laserPWM

 Changes made from the stock firmware
 1. Set {PA_0,       TIM5, STM_PIN_DATA_EXT(STM_MODE_AF_PP, GPIO_PULLUP, AFIO_NONE, 1, 0)}, // TIM2_CH1  //  Line 114 in /Users/%USERPROFILE%/.platformio/packages/framework-arduinoststm32/variants/STM32F1xx/F103R(C-D-E)T/PeripheralPins.c Note this is stored in your particular build environment, not in this repo.